This post is part of a continuing series on game-based learning in connection with the Games For Change Festival.

 - adapted books with triggers for picture symbols or expanded information

 - Aurasma video writing prompts to spark creativity

 - AR images of objects relating to vocabulary words

 - a scavenger hunt around school with historical figures

 - an enhanced bulletin board or display with linked videos showing the learn process

-Mixed reality is brings together the interaction of VR with real spaces.
-While much of mixed reality is still in it’s infancy, companies like Magic Leap are making great strides to make it a available.
+Mixed reality brings together the interaction of VR with real spaces.
+While much of mixed reality is still in its infancy, companies like Magic Leap are making great strides to make it available.
 Here is a look at a possible classroom of the future.